Skip to main content

 In Settle, you can define two optional fields in your Catalog Item's Purchase Source:

-Settle uses these fields to manage conversions automatically, ensuring consistency across orders, inventory, and invoices.
+Settle uses these fields to manage conversions automatically, ensuring consistency across purchasing and billing workflows.

 What happens when you use UoM in Settle?

-1. Invoices display quantities in the Ordering UoM for easy reconciliation with the supplier.
+Bills display quantities in the Ordering UoM for easier reconciliation with supplier documentation.

 Example